Majd al-Krum: Ottoman Empire

-During Zaydani family rule of the Galilee under Zahir al-Umar (1730s–1770s), Majd al-Krum was a fortified village, with an unspecified number of towers built along its walls.
+During Zaydani family rule of the Galilee under Daher al-Umar (1730s–1770s), Majd al-Krum was a fortified village, with an unspecified number of towers built along its walls.
 It was garrisoned by the local residents, who were allied to the Zaydani family.
-Oral accounts from Majd al-Krum maintain that the old mosque in the village and a cluster of homes around it date to this period.
-Zahir was killed in his Acre headquarters by the Ottomans in 1775.
-When his Ottoman-appointed replacement, Ahmad Pasha al-Jazzar, pursued Zahir's sons, who were holding out against the governor in their Galilee strongholds, the inhabitants of Majd al-Krum supported Zahir's son Ali.
+Oral traditions from Majd al-Krum maintain that the old mosque in the village and a cluster of homes around it date to this period.
+Daher was killed in his Acre headquarters by the Ottomans in 1775.
+When his Ottoman-appointed replacement, Ahmad Pasha al-Jazzar, pursued Daher's sons, who were holding out against the governor in their Galilee strongholds, the inhabitants of Majd al-Krum supported Daher's son Ali.
 The latter used Majd al-Krum and nearby Abu Sinan as his main strongholds, and launched raids against Acre, prompting Jazzar to mobilize his troops in the village of Amqa.
 Ali gathered the fighting men of Majd al-Krum, along with Abu Sinan and Deir Hanna, and besieged Jazzar's camp.
 Reinforcements from Acre dispersed Ali and his men, and defeated them at Abu Sinan.
 Jazzar then took lead of his army and launched an assault on Majd al-Krum.
 According to the historian Adel Manna, the fighting took place on the plain outside of the village, and Jazzar was victorious.
 Once Majd al-Krum had fallen, Jazzar executed its defenders and sent their severed heads to the imperial capital at Constantinople as evidence of his success.
 He then proceeded against Ali, who had relocated his base to nearby Rameh.

 A map from Napoleon's invasion of 1799 by Pierre Jacotin showed the place, named as El Megd El Kouroum.
 In 1838, Majd al-Krum was noted as a Muslim village in the Shaghur subdistrict, which was located between Safed, Acre and Tiberias.
+In the mid-19th century (pre-1859), William McClure Thomson, visited Majd al-Krum and noted that it had a "white-domed muzâr over the tomb" of a Muslim saint with a "striking appearance" but no ancient remains.
 In 1875, the French explorer Victor Guérin visited and described Majd al-Krum as being divided into three quarters, each with a different sheikh.
-The total population was 800 Muslims, In 1881, the Palestine Exploration Fund's Survey of Western Palestine described it as a village built of stone and surrounded by olive trees and arable land, inhabited by 600–800 Muslims.
+The total population was 800 Muslims.
+In 1881, the Palestine Exploration Fund's Survey of Western Palestine described it as a village built of stone and surrounded by olive trees and arable land, inhabited by 600–800 Muslims.
 A population list from about 1887 showed that Majd al-Krum had 1,075 inhabitants, all Muslims.